msquare190/vehicle-plate-clone-detection/README.md

 This repository contains the code for my MSc Data Science dissertation:

-> Enhancing Vehicle Identification Systems: A Deep Learning Approach to Detecting Cloned and Anomalous License Plates in the UK – From Model Development to Practical Implementation
+> Enhancing Vehicle Identification Systems: A Deep Learning Approach to Detecting Cloned and Anomalous License Plates in the UK

 The project focuses on detecting cloned vehicle number plates using a combination of: